-Nine percent of worldwide patent filings were made via the PCT route in 2018.
+Nine percent of worldwide patent filings were made via the PCT route in 2019

-Comparing 2017 and 2018, the proportion of applications filed via the PCT remained stable for applications originating from Japan, U.S., and P.R.
-China.
-For EPC states and R. Korea, the proportion increased by 1 percent.
+Comparing 2018 and 2019, the proportion of applications filed via the PCT remained stable for applications originating from EPC states, U.S, P.R.
+China and R. Korea.
+For Japan, the proportion increased by 1 percent.
 The proportion for the EPC states origin applications continue to be higher than the proportions for applications from the remaining blocs.